lexDAO/moloch/README.md

 **open questions:**

-* add OZ Context.sol for GSN compatability?
+* add ERC-1404 wrapper for LOOT?

 STEAL THIS CODE